Know More About Us

 If Arpan had not walked in, I do not think BCG would be so conscious and aware of what it means to be keeping children safe.
 And our reach has not just been the children, all our staff and parents who would probably mean almost 25,000 families.
 We are proud that Arpan walked in and we sustained our relationship with Arpan

-The Personal Safety Education Programme has to be part of the school curriculum and the system here.
-In our school when Arpan started the programme two years back, it was an entire year programme.
-It was not a one-off session, all of the teachers were made aware, every single child was having a session in class, and then individual sessions were conducted with children.
-The fact that it was intensive was the reason that we were able to detect cases of CSA.
+The Personal Safety Education Programme has to be a part of the school curriculum and the system here.
+Two years back, when Arpan started the programme in our school, it was one year programme, not a one-off session.
+All of the teachers were made aware.
+Personal Safety Education lessons were conducted in every single class first, and then individual sessions were conducted with children.
+Because it was intensive, we were able to detect 7 cases of CSA in our school.
 I was shocked beyond imagination that this was happening in my school.
-Because of the curriculum, because of the content of the PSE programme, we were able to take the necessary action to stop the ongoing abuse.
+Because of the curriculum and the content of the PSE programme, we were able to take the necessary actions to stop the ongoing abuse.